CERC-Genomic-Medicine/Regenie_nextflow/README.md

 # Advance implementations

-## BGEN alternative :
-If desired, the BGEN alternate format is compatible with the main script and can be generate using : nextflow run VCFs_to_BGEN_Step1_files_alt.nf -c util_standard_step1.config nextflow run VCFs_to_PGEN_Step2_files_alt.nf -c util_standard_step2.config

 ## Binary testing
 If desired, the options parameter within Standard.config can be modified to add Binary testing specification :